 Monte Carlo simulation

 We use a custom R script to conduct a Monte Carlo simulation.
 The simulation iterates over different sample sizes (n), ranging from 1 to N (26, 50, or 100 here), where N represents the total number of colonies one can get from each experiment.
 For each distinct sample size n, the simulation generates a pond of N samples with 1 to n.
 Each sample has an equal probability to be chosen into the pond.
 Then, n samples are picked out from the pond randomly.
 The proportion of unique elements in each sample are calculated.
-This process is repeated 10000 time for each sample size n.
+This process is repeated 10,000 times for each sample size n.